 W. A. Huffman didn’t let the grass grow under his feet.

-And not just because his farm implements store sold lawn mowers in 1886.
+And not just because his implements company sold lawn mowers.

-Ten years later Huffman, who had known swords as a soldier, knew plowshares as a merchant: He and Merida G. Ellis opened a farm implements store downtown.
+About 1878 Huffman and Merida G. Ellis partnered to open a farm implements store downtown.
 Huffman later became sole owner of the company.
 (Fort Worth named a school after each man.)

 From the 1886 Wellge map.

 Huffman died in Chicago on June 29, 1890 of Bright’s disease.
 He was forty-four.

 On June 30 his newspaper, the Gazette, printed this tribute to Huffman in a black border.

 Walter Ament Huffman is buried in Oakwood Cemetery.